amckay/EC702/docs/source/Maximize.rst

    V(K,Z) &=  \max_{K'} \left\{ u\left( f(K,Z) - K' \right) + \beta \mathbb E V(K',Z') \right\}.

 Optimization is a large field of numerical analysis, but in these notes we will consider just one method that is easy to understand and fairly robust called "golden section search".
-Suppose we have a function :math:`f(x)` and we want to maximize it on the interval :math:`[\underline{x},\bar x]`.
+Suppose we have a function :math:`F(x)` and we want to maximize it on the interval :math:`[\underline{x},\bar x]`.
 We start by evaluating the function at four points labeled :math:`A`, :math:`B`, :math:`C`, and :math:`D` in the following diagram.

 .. image:: figs/Golden_1.png
     :width: 676px